The Thunderbird team released a new version of the popular email client that addresses many security issued, including the EFAIL vulnerability.

 “A use-after-free vulnerability can occur when deleting an

-input element during a mutation event handler triggered by focusing that element.
+element during a mutation event handler triggered by focusing that element.
 This results in a potentially exploitable crash.” continues the advisory.

 Another security issue is related to the executable SettingContent-ms files, the security researcher Matt Nelson discovered that Windows 10 users weren’t getting warned when they were opening such kind of files.
 This issue was tracked as CVE-2018-12368 and could be used by attackers to execute arbitrary code by tricking users into opening the files.